-Due date: January 20, 2024, at 1:00pm
+Due date: January 18, 2025, at 12:30pm (before presentations begin on Day 8)

-Please review the supplemental information provided in the Salus project briefing (forthcoming on Canvas).
+Please review the supplemental information provided in the project briefing (forthcoming on Canvas).
 You will complete a 15-minute presentation (plus 10 minutes of questions) which will cover the critical recommendations you are making to the organization.
 Background should be provided only in sufficient amounts to ground thinking or ensure that any additional analysis is understood.
 An implementation overview should also be provided.